migliori/vsc-comments-toolkit/README.md

 ## Usage

-Start typing "*comment*", the auto-complete list will appear.
+Start typing "*comm:*", the auto-complete list will appear.

 ## File types & Languages

-The completions are currently available for HTML, PHP, Javascript, CSS & SCSS files.
+The completions are currently available for HTML, PHP, Javascript, Typescript, CSS & SCSS files.

 If you want me to add others languages / file types please [open an issue](https://github.com/migliori/vsc-comments-toolkit/issues)